-- 5.125.
-Single-patient use means the medical device may be used for more than one episode of use on one patient only then discarded. - Figure 5.4 Single patient use symbol - 5.126.
+- 5.126.
+Single-patient use means the medical device may be used for more than one episode of use on one patient only then discarded. - 5.127.
 The device may undergo some form of reprocessing (to make good the device for reuse by any or a combination of cleaning, disinfection/ decontamination, sterilization, refurbishment or repackaging) between each use on the one patient.
-These devices must be reprocessed exceeding the maximum number of cycles specified by the manufacturer.
+These devices must not be reprocessed exceeding the maximum number of cycles